-Join us as we preview these Phase 4 Marvel movies in order of their slated release date.
+Join us as we preview every Phase 4 Marvel movies in order of their slated release date.

 It reunites Chris Hemsworth with Thor: Ragnorok director Taika Waititi to tell a story inspired by the Marvel Comics series The Mighty Thor, by Jason Aaron and artist Russell Dauterman.

 Thor 4 will feature not one but two Thors.
 Naturally, Chris Hemsworth returns as the hammer-swinging Asgardian but he’ll be joined by Natalie Portman’s Dr Jane Foster who we last saw in 2013’s Thor: The Dark World.
 In the comic-books, Foster took on Thor’s powers and identity when Thor Odinson found himself unable to lift Mjolnir.

 Tessa Thompson is returning as Valkyrie – who’s set on rebuilding Asgard and finding a queen to share the throne.
 Taika Waititi will return as fan favourite Korg, and Christian Bale will star as Gorr the God Butcher, a character who loathes uncaring gods and those who blindly believe in them.
 Meanwhile, Vin Diesel has revealed at least some of the Guardians of the Galaxy will be making an appearance in Love and Thunder.
 Intriguingly, it’s been confirmed that Russell Crowe will be making an appearance as the god Zeus.

 Thor: Love and Thunder - WHat We Know

 Release Date: 11 November 2022

 Black Panther: Wakanda Forever is the 30th film in the Marvel Cinematic Universe (MCU) and will be the second Black Panther film.
 Directed again by Ryan Coogler, it’s been rumoured that much of the film will take place in the Kingdom of Wakanda itself.